 Gender diversity and the status of women in the hospitality industry has been a concern for business leaders for years.
 And for good reason.
 Still today, there is a gap in pay between men and women.
 It’s a sad state of affair considering that women make up a large portion of the hospitality workforce.
-In fact, in the restaurant and food service industry, women represent half the workforce.
+In fact, in the restaurant and food service industry, women represent.

 Why a Gap?

 Historically, women took up roles in the lower quartile pay bands to allow for greater flexibility in their working hours.
 Some still do that.
 These positions often offer little scope for career progression.
 But today, women are contributing just as much, and sometimes more, to an organization as men.
 But they are not getting paid the same as men.

 Management and chef positions, often referred to as back-of-the-house positions, have predominately been held by men.
 And still today, aggressive and misogynistic behavior is, unfortunately, a common occurrence in this area.
 There is an effort to close the gap with discrimination laws being enforced and business leaders coming to their senses.
 But it’s not enough.
 The segregation of women into the worse-paid jobs seems to be the main source of the gender wage gap.